Paul E. Sigmund Scholars Award

 - Selected finalists may be interviewed by the selection committee.
 The interview, or parts thereof, may be conducted in French, Portuguese or Spanish, whichever language is applicable.

 - Upon returning to campus in September, Sigmund Scholars submit a detailed report of 3–4 double-spaced pages (750–1000 words), plus a pertinent bibliography.
 The report should evaluate the challenges and rewards of pursuing the field project, summarize student findings, and discuss how the experience has informed awardees’ understanding of the region.
 The report may be edited by PLAS for publication.
 In addition, awardees are required to submit allowed expense receipts and a financial accounting.
-These reports will be due to PLAS no later than Monday, September 23, 2013.

 - Awardees are invited to make a public presentation on their field experience, and to talk with students interested in applying in the future.